-We recommended candidates submit the prospectus within six months of being admitted to candidacy.
-In order for the prospectus to receive formal consideration by the candidate’s dissertation committee, it should be submitted between September 1 and April 15.
+We recommend candidates submit the prospectus within six months of being admitted to candidacy.
+In order for the prospectus to receive formal consideration by the candidate’s Dissertation Committee, it should be submitted between Sept.
+1 and April 15.

 After the student and the advisor have been notified of the appointment of an outside examiner, the student, in conjunction with the advisor, schedules the final oral examination.
 The examination will be two hours in length and will begin with a 15-30 minute presentation of the research by the candidate.
 The student should submit the dissertation to the committee well in advance of the final oral defense.
 A minimum of two weeks is required.

 The final oral examination is open to any person wishing to attend.
 Members of the examination committee must be given sufficient time to question the candidate.
 The final defense is a public examination, however, and the primary advisor is responsible for ensuring that the examination is open and impartial, including that it provides reasonable opportunities for outside observers to participate.
 At the conclusion of the examination, it is customary for the dissertation advisor to request that everyone except the Dissertation Committee leave the room, so that the members may reach a decision.
 This procedure should not be invoked at any other time during the examination and should not preclude any questions from either committee members or outside observers.